F0lak/dm_open_ref/ref/notes/isometric.md

 the viewer\'s perspective.
 What was once north now points to the northeast end of the viewer\'s screen; what was once east now points southeast to the viewer.
-Tiles that are more to the south or east are
-\"nearer\" to the viewer, and tiles that are north or west are
+Tiles that are more to the south or east are "nearer" to the viewer, and tiles that are north or west are "farther".
-\"farther\".
 The actual direction the map faces can be changed by using `client.dir`.

 It is important to remember that this is an